Rawe21/cs-gambling/README.md

 i just made it because the case prices are wild these days

-this was made by AI, so there will be a lot of bugs.
+this was mostly made by AI, so there might be some bugs